Audit

 Monday: FDA calls.
 Wednesday: they arrive.

 You have 48 hours.
 The QA director pulls up the spreadsheet of open CAPAs.
 Is it current?
-Someone digs through email to find the response letter from the last inspection—the one with five commitments you said you'd complete.
+Someone digs through email to find the response letter from the last inspection.
+The one with five commitments you said you'd complete.
 Did you complete them?
 You're not sure.

 This is how most companies experience regulatory inspections.
 Audit readiness is a periodic panic.